These are the confirmed sessions for Airflow Summit 2025.

 Airflow 3 made some great strides with AIP-66, introducing the concept of a DAG bundle.
 This successfully challenged one of the fundamental architectural limitations of original Airflow design of how DAGs are deployed, bringing the structure to something that often had to be operated as a pile of files in the past.
 However, we believe that this by no means should be the end of the road when it comes to making the DAG management easier, authoring more accessible to a broader audience, and integration with Data Agents smoother.
 We believe that the next step in Airflow’s evolution is in having a native option to break away from the necessity of having a real file in file systems on multiple components to have your DAG up and running.
 This is what we are hoping to achieve as part of AIP-85 - extendable DAG parsing control.
 In this talk I’d like to give a detailed overview of how we want to make it happen and show the examples of the valuable integrations we hope to unblock with it.

-Bringing Apache Airflow to a Security-First Organization: The Unconventional Battle for Automation
+Bringing Apache Airflow to a Security-First Organization: A Battle Plan for Automation

 by Oluwafemi Olawoyin

-What happens when you introduce Apache Airflow in an organization where every change is scrutinized, every deployment must pass security hurdles, and cloud is not an option?
+What happens when you introduce Apache Airflow in an environment where every change must pass compliance gates, infrastructure is tightly controlled, and public cloud is off-limits?

-1. How I deployed Airflow in an on-premise, cost-conscious setup without Docker or cloud
+1. How Airflow was deployed on-premise without Docker or cloud dependencies

-2. How I automated DAG deployments from GitHub Actions, bridging Windows-based engineers with a Linux-hosted Airflow instance
+2. How GitHub Actions were used to bridge Windows-based engineers with a Linux-hosted Airflow instance

 Building an Airflow Center of Excellence: Lessons from the Frontlines